hoferit/react-meme-generator/README.md

 TODO:
 [x] - Check out memegen.link api
 [x] - figure out app structure - maybe make a sketch?
-[x] - Make 2 Text Boxes for Top&Bottom Text
+[x] - Make 2 Text Boxes for Top&Bottom Textt
-[ ] - Implement the practices of Understanding Forms and Events in React tutorial into the INputForm Component [ ] - Read out the Form Input as Props
-[ ] - Make sure they are empty when the page loads
+[x] - Make sure they are empty when the page loads
 [x] - make preview image
 [ ] - design meme template selector
-[ ] -
-[ ] - transform template list into json and read
+[ ] - what do i need from the template json? i need the id and the url [x] - transform template list into json and read
 [ ] -
 [ ] - design download button